 Is travel insurance valid if you travel against FCDO travel advice?

-Many travel insurance providers will not cover you if you travel to a destination the FCDO has deemed unsafe.
+Some travel insurance providers will not cover you if you travel to a destination the FCDO has deemed unsafe.
 Many travel insurers refer to FCDO travel advice within their policy wordings, so it’s important to check the limits of your policy before you travel.

 But, if you feel it is safe for you to travel, our European FCDO Travel Advice Extension add-on can cover your trip to Europe even if the FCDO advises against ‘all but essential travel’.